wp-plugins/wp-greet/readme.txt

    + add a bcc and/or a mailreturnpath to the mail
    + supports Antispam Plugins CaptCha! and Math-Comment-Spam-Protection-Plugin
    + sign your greeting cards with your own stamp
+   + supports individual terms of usage
+   + supports confirmation mail processing
+   + supports fetching the card online or sent it by mail

 == requirements ==